mitre/cti/USAGE.md

     ])

     # double checking the kill chain is MITRE ATT&CK
+    # note: kill_chain_name is different for other domains:
+    #    - enterprise: "mitre-attack"
+    #    - mobile: "mitre-mobile-attack"
+    #    - pre: "pre-attack"
     return [t for t in techs if {
             'kill_chain_name' : 'mitre-attack',
             'phase_name' : tactic,